zzihanlin/p8105_final/proposal.md

 We will merge the shape file dataset, with the asthma dataset by state fips codes.
-We can use this initial dataframe to graphically show using a barchart asthma over the years.
+We can use this initial dataframe to graphically show using a bar chart asthma over the years.
 This will allow us to explore the states with the highest cases of asthma.
 We are also able to code this graphically using the shapefile data and display the health outcome of asthma in the latest year.